 My All-Time FAVORITE Chocolate Chip Cookies

-This recipe for chocolate chip cookies is my all-time FAVORITE!
+This chocolate chip cookies recipe is my all-time FAVORITE!
 They're soft and chewy, perfectly buttery, and full of gooey chocolate chips.
 Perfection!!

 - 1/2 cup butter, softened to room temperature